 Settlers in Iceland and Greenland

 The Landnámabók (Book of Settlements), which records the names of Iceland's first settlers, mentions hundreds of women by name.
 Many of these women traveled with their families, but some, like Unnr the Deep-Minded, led expeditions themselves.
 Women managed farms in the harsh climates of Iceland and Greenland, producing textiles (a major export commodity), raising livestock, and maintaining households that could sustain dozens of people.
 In Greenland, archaeological excavations at the farm of Brattahlíð have uncovered weaving implements, cooking gear, and tools that show women's central role in the economy.
 The Greenland colony survived for nearly 500 years, and women were the backbone of its daily existence.
+Textile production, in particular, was a highly valued skill; the cloth known as vaðmál was used as currency in trade, meaning that a woman's work at the loom directly underpinned the colony's economic survival.

 Women on the Move: Evidence from Isotope Analysis

 Scientific techniques are now revealing migration patterns.
 Strontium isotope analysis of teeth from skeletons found in Norway and Sweden shows that a significant proportion of women buried in Viking trading towns like Birka and Hedeby were not local; they had moved from other regions, sometimes from the British Isles or the Baltic.
 Some of these women may have been taken as captives or slaves, but others likely traveled voluntarily as traders, settlers, or the wives of merchants.
 The presence of female graves with weapons and high-status goods among these migrants suggests that some of them were not merely passive "camp followers" but active participants in the Viking expansion.
+A study of burials from the Viking town of Kaupang in Norway found that women made up a significant portion of the population, and many had non-local isotopic signatures.
+This mobility implies that women were not confined to a single place; they journeyed to new lands, sometimes under their own agency, and shaped the societies they joined.

 The idea of Viking warrior women has sometimes been dismissed as feminist wishful thinking or a misinterpretation of ambiguous evidence.
 However, the shift in scholarly consensus is real and rooted in improved methods.